-In this Base Prospectus, "Bank" means Türkiye Garanti Bankası A.Ş. on a standalone basis and "Group" means the Bank and its subsidiaries (and, with respect to consolidated accounting information, entities that consolidated into it).
+In this Base Prospectus, "Bank" means Türkiye Garanti Bankası A.Ş. on a standalone basis and "Group" means the Bank and its subsidiaries (and, with respect to consolidated accounting information, entities that are consolidated into the Bank).

-In this Base Prospectus, any reference to Euroclear Bank SA/NV ("Euroclear"), Clearstream Banking, société anonyme ("Clearstream, Luxembourg"), the Depository Trust Company ("DTC") and/or the Central Registry System shall, whenever the context so permits, be deemed to include a reference to any additional or alternative clearing system specified in the applicable Final Terms or as may otherwise be approved by the Issuer and the Fiscal Agent.
+In this Base Prospectus, any reference to Euroclear Bank SA/NV ("Euroclear"), Clearstream Banking S.A. ("Clearstream, Luxembourg") and/or the Depository Trust Company ("DTC" and, with Euroclear and Clearstream, Luxembourg, the "Clearing Systems") shall, whenever the context so permits, be deemed to include a reference to any additional or alternative clearing system specified in the applicable Final Terms or as may otherwise be approved by the Issuer and the Fiscal Agent.